hangxu0304/DeepReduce/README.md

 ## Usage

-For the usage of GARCE and environment setup etc., please check the guides [here](https://github.com/sands-lab/grace).
+For the usage of GRACE and environment setup etc., please check the guides [here](https://github.com/sands-lab/grace).

-First, create a GARCE instance from `params`. `params` should include parameters for both GARCE and DeepReduce.
+First, create a GRACE instance from `params`. `params` should include parameters for both GRACE and DeepReduce.
 The valid parameter options for DeepReduce is listed as below:

 ```python
 '''